3 Reasons why moms can't get sick

 An illness may be your body's way of telling you to take a time out.
 Rest and relaxation can help reduce symptoms from most common daily illnesses, so set aside time to draw a hot bath, take a nap, rent a movie, and take time you need to really recover.

-At GoHealth Urgent Care, we understand that mothers today are juggling more than just kids.
+We understand that mothers today are juggling more than just kids.
 They are trying to balance careers and the needs of their families and that often means trying to find enough time in the day to get everything done.
-This is why GoHealth has early morning and extended hours so mothers and their children do not have to spend the whole day trying to get a doctor’s appointment.
+This is why we have early morning and extended hours so mothers and their children do not have to spend the whole day trying to get a doctor’s appointment.

 Written by Sarah Thebarge, Physician Assistant